willardshikami/angularsix/README.md

 # Otaku backend

-Otaku is an all in one app for everything Anime related
+Otaku is an all inclusive Anime Fans Community.
 This Repository contains backend of the otaku project.